These printable monster games are perfect for toddlers, preschoolers and elementary aged kids! Included in the pack is Bingo, I-Spy and Memory.

-These printable monster games for kids will keep your little ones busy (and learning) all while having fun!
+These Halloween monster-themed printable games for kids will keep your little ones busy (and learning) all while having fun!
 Grow their vocabulary and enjoy some quality time together.
-Included are a matching game, Monster Bingo, and Monster I-Spy!
+Included in the monster games are a matching game, Monster Bingo, and Monster I-Spy!

 Printable Monster Games for Pre-K-1

 Here are 3 really fun and simple monster games for toddlers and older kids alike!
 Bingo, I-Spy and Memory are all classic games that are simple to play with kids.
 They do have a Halloween theme, but could be played with all year long.

 Memory is a really simple game for learning the beginnings of turn-taking, which makes it excellent for preschoolers.
 The I-spy game can be a quiet time activity or a collaborative project for kids.
 Bingo is great for small groups of kids to play together.

 Click on the image below to print the monster games pack

 How to Play Monster Bingo